Responding to Collapse: Resilience and Adaptation

-The elite knows of these crises but they won’t be able to respond to the root problem, they just have too many irreconcilable interests, there is no easy way out of this dilemma, there is too much inertia.
-If anything we needed a green new deal 50 years ago.
+The elite knows of these crises but they won’t be able to respond to the root problem, they are not coordinated, and have too many irreconcilable interests.
+There is no easy way out of this dilemma, there is too much inertia.
+If anything, we needed a global green new deal 50 years ago.

 But you are taking it too far, it’s not going to be that bad everywhere

 We live in an interconnected world: social instability spreads easily, and impacts everyone.
 That’s a reason why some countries spend lots of money on foreign aid, to try to keep regional instability controlled and contained.

 The interconnected systems in which our civilization relies are very susceptible to cascading systems failure.

 For instance, in regards to food and climate change: in 2010 a heatwave destroyed 1/3 of wheat and grain crops in Russia.
 So they banned them from being exported; that led to a rise in price.28Russia bans wheat and grain exportsRussia bans wheat and grain exports As these crises become more frequent, countries will act similarly, causing a ripple effect on countries that depend on food imports, and destabilising countries that can’t afford the rising prices.